 How many unaccompanied children and families have been apprehended at the U.S.-Mexico border?

-Apprehensions at the Southwest border grew significantly in the first five months of FY 2019, due to the increase in families seeking asylum.
-Between October 2018 and February 2019, the most recent period for which data are available, the U.S. Border Patrol apprehended more than 136,000 minor children and adults travelling as family units and about 27,000 unaccompanied children along the Southwest border.
-This represents a significant uptick over the 107,200 family units and 50,000 unaccompanied children apprehended in all of FY 2018.
-These children and families are primarily from Guatemala, Honduras, and El Salvador.
+Apprehensions at the Southwest border grew significantly in FY 2019, mostly due to the increase in families seeking asylum.
+The U.S. Border Patrol apprehended more than 474,000 minor children and adults travelling as families (known as “family units” in Border Patrol parlance) and about 76,000 unaccompanied children along the Southwest border during FY 2019.
+These are the highest numbers of apprehensions recorded since record-keeping began in 2008 for unaccompanied children and in 2012 for family units, and represent a significant uptick over the 107,200 family units and 50,000 unaccompanied children apprehended in all of FY 2018.
+However, while apprehensions of family units reached a peak of 84,000 in May 2019, they dropped to 16,000 in September.
+These children and families are primarily from Guatemala and Honduras.

 Note: The term “family unit” refers to individuals—either a child under 18 years old, parent, or legal guardian—apprehended with a family member by the U.S. Border Patrol.